MASTER OF ARTS IN TEACHING SCIENCE (MAT-S) DEGREE

-- MAT-S is based on the cohort model in which a group of students moves through all classes and phases of the program together.
-Therefore the program cannot be completed on a part-time basis.
+- MAT-S is a cohort model in which a group of students moves through all classes and phases of the program together.
+Therefore, the program cannot be completed on a part-time basis.

 - Applications are accepted through the Graduate College’s online system.

 - The MAT-S program begins in the Summer term.
-Applications are accepted January 1st.
+Applications are accepted January 15 through July 1.
 Review of applicants begins March 1st.
-Applications are due by July 1st.
 (It is strongly recommended that applications are submitted by May 31st.)

 - General requirements include: